 In light of the global shift towards cashless societies, AI’s role in detecting and mitigating fraud, and the rise of online banking, automation has never been more important for financial organizations.

 Workload automation platforms like SMA Technologies’ OpCon eliminate human errors with centralized script management and breaks down application silos by integrating cross-platform workflows within a single point of control.
 Having a single platform that grants visibility and control over all applications is by far the most efficient use of resources, saving man-hours across IT departments.

-Automation has also proven a real game-changer for back office procedures.
-Often financial institutions with thousands of people processing time-consuming customer requests risk inconsistent outcomes at best, and a high error rate at worst.
-Automated solutions can drastically cut the time needed for back-office processing, freeing employees up to focus on more value-driving work.
+Financial automation has also proven a real game-changer for back-office procedures.
+Often financial institutions with thousands of people processing time-consuming customer requests risk inconsistent outcomes at best and a high error rate at worst.
+Automated financial solutions can drastically cut the time needed for back-office processing, freeing employees up to focus on more value-driving work.

 Financial institutions around the world are using SMA Technologies’ OpCon workload automation to improve business critical processes and procedures such as: